 I may be biased, but I believe this pair is the living proof of why the brand has earned top-dog status in the sportswear industry.

-Thanks to its unique heat-activated midfoot wrap, the inside of the shoe is designed to mold based on your foot’s shape, which means it adjusts to your needs as soon as you put it on.
+Thanks to its unique heat-activated midfoot wrap, the inside of the shoe are designed to mold based on your foot’s shape, which means it adjusts to your needs as soon as you put it on.

 That spares you from feeling the pressure and possibly, pain if the shoe doesn’t fit.